Fitzroy Community Club

-The Fitzroy Community Club Inc. is an Australian rules football club based in the Western suburbs of Adelaide which was formed in 1987 as a merger between the former Renown Park Football Club, St Dominic's Football Club and St Peter's Y.C.W.
+The Fitzroy Community Club Inc. is a sports club based in the western suburbs of Adelaide, consisting of Australian rules football, cricket, netball and darts teams.
+It was formed in 1987 as a merger between the former Renown Park Football Club, St Dominic's Football Club and St Peter's Y.C.W.
 Football Club.
-The club has participated in the South Australian Amateur Football League since being formed.
+The club's Australian rules football team has participated in the South Australian Amateur Football League since being formed.